The Crossing (2014 film): Plot

 Lei's 12th Army is nearing encirclement during the Huaihai Campaign, and their supply lines have been cut.
 He orders a breakout towards Yongcheng, but an order comes in countermanding him to hold his position.
 He angrily goes to his headquarters, where his commanding general tells him that two recent breakout efforts have badly failed, likely due to the People's Liberation Army getting wind of the plans.
 Lei laments how he has returned to the same battlegrounds he fought on against the Japanese, only this time his men were dying against their countrymen instead of against foreign invaders.

-Back in Taiwan, Zhou goes to replace a painting in her music room with one of her wedding day.
+Back in Taiwan, Zhou goes to replace a painting in her music room with one from her wedding day.
 In doing so, she discovers Masako's diary along with some original sheet music, revealing that this house is the one once occupied by Masako.
 While mediating a dispute between A-man and her manservant, Zhou collapses, bitten on the ankle by a snake.
 She is rushed to a doctor, who happens to be Yen.
 Zhou recognizes his name from the painting Masako's diary was concealed behind.

 Zhou asks Dr. Yen to meet in private, and they do so at a lighthouse.
 She shows him Masako's diary, expressing that she wants to use Masako's sheet music as the beginning of the song she wants to write for her husband Lei.
 Zhou asks Yen to tell her about Masako for inspiration, thus starting a friendship anchored by their shared longing for a distant beloved.
 Yen explains he met Masako as they were both artists, and that his mother sold Masako's mother the piano now belonging to Zhou after his father's death.
 His mother and the other local Taiwanese never much approved of his relationship with Masako, as she was one of the colonizers.

 Sergeant Tong is penning a letter to Yu in the trenches when General Lei comes by and asks Tong to help fix his radio.
 After Tong succeeds in doing so, the two bond over their family photos.

 In the Communist camp, the local populace arrives with food and supplies for the soldiers, whose morale is greatly increased.
 At the same time, the Nationalist soldiers are starving.
-Unable to see his soldiers suffer, General Lei shoots his own warhorse for meat.
+Unable to see his soldiers suffer, General Lei shoots his warhorse for meat.
 Sergeant Tong, out on patrol with an enlisted soldier local to the area, shoots a rabbit but finds himself held at gunpoint by a Communist soldier.
 They manage to come to a truce, and the three of them eat the rabbit.